godbout/kindaVim.docs/README.md

 ![input not text](https://raw.githubusercontent.com/godbout/kindaVim.theapp/master/assets/search-KSNTE.gif "input not text")

 straight from your Vim brain to the underlying macOS. kV takes care of the mess in the middle.

-# HOW 'BOUT THE MONEY SHIT

-you can use kindaVim fully for USD$0 a lifetime, but everyday from 5am to 1pm (Winter Schedule) it'll need its 8 hours of sleep. if you wanna torture kV 24/7, you'll need to get him a [good cup of ☕️ a month](https://subscribe.kindavim.app) (USD$3.69).

-P.S.: if you're happy with the state of the old betas you can always download them on GitHub. they don't need coffee. last one is [1b25](https://github.com/godbout/kindaVim.theapp/releases/tag/1b.25).

-other P.S.: the number of Awesome Humans currently subscribed is updated daily on [kindaVim.app](https://kindavim.app) 😀️

 # CURRENT VIM IMPLEMENTATION